-In January 2019 we relocated our corporate headquarters from Rolling Hills Estates, California, to Hong Kong.
-We renewed our lease for 7,300 square feet of office space in Hong Kong in July 2020 with a term expiring in June 2023.
+Our corporate headquarters is located in Hong Kong, where we renewed our lease for 7,300 square feet of office space in September 2022 with a term expiring in June 2026.
 In June 2020, we extended our lease for 4,900 square feet of office space in Rolling Hills Estates, California with a term now expiring in September 2030.
 To help further develop the market for our products in North America, we lease retail space in Rowland Heights, California; Richmond, British Columbia; and Metuchen, New Jersey.
+Our office space in Hong Kong and Rolling Hills Estates is used in support of all of our business segments, while the North America retail space is used in support of our Primary Reporting Segment.

-We lease seven branch offices throughout China, and additional office space in Peru, Japan, Taiwan, South Korea, Malaysia, Singapore, Thailand, India, and the Cayman Islands.
-We also lease a factory in Zhongshan, China.
+We lease seven branch offices throughout China that are used for our China business segment, and additional office space in Peru, Japan, Taiwan, South Korea, Malaysia, Singapore, Thailand, India, and the Cayman Islands (all of which are used for our Primary Reporting Segment).
+We also lease a factory in Zhongshan, China that is used for all of our business segments.
 We contract with third parties for fulfillment and distribution operations in all of our international markets.
 We believe that our existing office space is in good condition, and is suitable and adequate for the conduct of our business.